pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

   - When a super-administrative user sends an invite to a School, it must be sent out

 - Should Have
-  - When the super-administrative user assigns and unassigns, it must be added and removed to the specified Classroom
+  - When the super-administrative user assigns and unassigns administrative users, the administrative user must be granted access or denied access to the specified Classroom

 - Could Have
-  - When a super-administrative user decides to remove from a School, it would be removed
+  - When a super-administrative user decides to remove users from a School, the user would be removed

 # Performance